 All of the JPO's activities are designed to strengthen awareness of:

-the cultural and historical foundations of the role of courts and the judicial function in a democratic society
+- the cultural and historical foundations of the role of courts in a democratic society

 RANGE OF SERVICES

 The Justice Programs Office maintains collaborative relationships with most U.S. based national organizations and associations representing the legal, law enforcement, corrections, prosecution, defense services, and judicial professions.
-All JPO projects are undertaken with reference to relevant ethical standards of performance and national standards relevant to best practices.
+All JPO projects are undertaken with reference to relevant ethical standards of performance and best practices.